Miklós László: Immigration to America

-László could have stayed in Hungary, but World War II was approaching, and Hungarians of Jewish extraction knew that the smart money was on leaving the old world behind and heading to America.
-So in 1938, Nicholaus László pulled up his stakes and embarked for the USA.
+László could have stayed in Hungary, but World War II was approaching, and many Hungarians of Jewish extraction, recognizing the approaching dangers, emigrated.
+So in 1938, Nicholaus László embarked for the USA.

-He quickly established himself in the local Hungarian community on the Lower East Side of New York City, bringing his charm and reputation to an immigrant audience clamoring for all things Hungarian and, as everyone else, for relief from the Great Depression that was gripping the nation.
+He quickly established himself in the local Hungarian community on the Lower East Side of New York City, bringing his charm and reputation to an immigrant audience clamouring for all things Hungarian and, as everyone else, for relief from the Great Depression that was gripping the nation.
 He was, for a time, the "toast of the town", locally at least.
-He now called himself Miklós László, a purely Hungarian name giving him full acceptance and cachet within the community.
+He then called himself Miklós László, a purely Hungarian name giving him full acceptance and cachet within the community.
 But fame in the insular Hungarian language-speaking community of Yorkville, Manhattan, New York is not the same as making it as a playwright to a larger English-speaking American audience.

-Miklós, that is "Miki", would need to further pursue his opportunities.
+Miklós, also known as "Miki", would need to further pursue his opportunities.
 In the fall of 1939 he married Florence Herman, an aspiring young actress and the daughter of a successful local entrepreneur, a Cunard Line travel agent, landlord and financial exchange merchant.
-On December 28, 1944 he completed the transition and became a fully naturalized American citizen and officially adopted the single name now most frequently referenced, Miklós László.
+On December 28th, 1944, he completed the transition and became a fully naturalized American citizen and officially adopted the single name now most frequently referenced, Miklós László.

 During his lifetime he had numerous writing contracts with MGM.
-A few projects became major motion pictures, most did not.
+A few projects became major motion pictures, while most did not.
 The writing experiments and the accompanying advances though kept Miki and wife Florence able to make ends meet, barely.
 Again, other jobs became a necessity.

 Miklós László died in New York City in 1973 at the age of 69.
 His wife Florence died in 1987.